Dedicated and hardworking employees can be hard to find, and once you do find them it’s important to hang on to them.

 Don’t be afraid to tell your employees that they are not expected to do the work of three people, and be sure they know that it’s okay with you that they don’t overwork themselves.

-Always make sure your staff has more than enough employees to do the work required of the company, and even consider hiring on extra help during holidays, summers and other busy times.
+Always make sure your staff has more than enough employees to do the work required of the company, and even consider hiring extra help during holidays, summers, and other busy times.
 This will keep your regular employees from pulling their hair out, and it will also help with those seeking part-time work.